Under construction. All things come, in good time.

 Here’s the first one: the one and only Metamagical Themas by Douglas R. Hofstadter.
 The most peculiar and wonderful piece(s) of writing I’ve ever read.
 Takes a genius to write.
 Doesn’t take a genius to read.
 Warning: not suitable for those with limited interest in seemingly nonsensical things.

 The second one would be Margaret Mitchell’s Gone with the Wind.
 Unfortunately, I watched the movie before I read the book.
 But even then, the intensity of the story prevailed through the written word.
 It’s one of the books that succeeded in investing me emotionally so very completely in the main characters’ trajectories.
 So much so that I cried inside.
-At the end.
-Wait, did that count as a spoiler?
-Oops.
+I won’t tell you where in the book, because that would be spoiling it!

 The movie was also pretty good.
 Though I have to say I liked the book marginally more than the movie.
 Sorry Clark.

 Oh, and before I forget, this listing is in no particular order.
 The books that appear here are by default my most prized possessions, and I wouldn’t want to rank them.
 If you let me know what you’d like to read – as in what you’re looking to get from the book – though, I’d be able to recommend you a book that would best suit your wishes.